 If project addresses a specific safety need or an identified bottleneck on the CMN, and the applicant clearly explains how, the remainder of this form is not required.
 If the project does not fall under one of the above categories, proceed to the next section, Background Information.

-Background Information ·
+Background Information

+Is the project/corridor on the Congestion Management Network ?

+YES NO

-Is the project/corridor on the Congestion Management Network? □YES □NO Are one or more segments of the corridor congested/unreliable in MARC's Transportation Congestion and Reliability in Kansas City report?
-TYES NO
+Are one or more segments of the corridor identified as congested or unreliable in MARC's Transportation Congestion and Reliability in Kansas City report?